maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 **Step 4:** Stop the Wireshark capture.
 Locate any of the packets corresponding to the TCP connection described here, and right-click it.
 Select “Follow,” then “TCP Stream.”
 A new window will open, which is mostly a large text area with encrypted text.

 A tip for finding one of the TCP packets: In Wireshark, select "Edit" at the top of the screen, then "Find Packet…".
 Change the first pulldown to "Packet bytes" and the third to "String," as shown in the image below.
-Enter a search term that you know will be found, i.e., one of the words from the message that you sent in lower/upper case, and then hit "Find."
+Enter a search term that you know will be found, i.e., one of the words from the message that you sent in plain text and scrambled text, and then hit "Find."

 ![Using Find Packet…](https://raw.githubusercontent.com/maf946/IST-220-Labs/main/Lab4/Images/findPacket.png)